mergermarket/cdflow2/README.md

     trivy:
         image: mergermarket/cdflow2-trivy
         params:
-            errorOnfindings: true #this is default can be set to false to
+            errorOnfindings: true #this will be default can be set to false to false to not block the release

 ```